Super-smart resources to help you win

 Before start writing any business proposal, one must first understand what the proposal is all about and learn the basics of that proposal.

-Any business proposal is that written document that offers a specific product or service to a potential Customer.
-According to Ben Mulholland, in his article: 06 Types of Project Proposals that Get Approved, there are six types of business proposals.
+Any business proposal is a written document that offers a specific product or service to a potential customer.
+According to Ben Mulholland, in his article: 06 Types of Project Proposals that Get Approved, there are 06 types of business proposals.

-A formally solicited project proposal is prepared in response to an official request for a proposal.
-This is the easiest way of creating a proposal for any new project since the Request for Proposal (RFP) document will usually tell us exactly what the customer is expecting and at times, it also provides directions in preparing the proposal.
-Request for Proposal (RFP) forms is not to be confused with the project request forms though the former is a way to react to the needs directions and desires, whereas the latter one is a way for the management to request for a project of their teams.
+A formally solicited business proposal is prepared in response to an official request for proposal (RFP).
+This is the easiest way of creating a proposal for any new project since the request for proposal document will usually tell us exactly what the customer is expecting and at times, it also provides directions in preparing the proposal.
+RFP forms are not to be confused with the project request forms though the former is a way to react to the needs directions and desires, whereas the latter one is a way for the management to request for a project of their teams.

-Hence, for formally solicited proposals we should opt for a structured approach and have to respond directly to the details that have been relayed, essentially turning off feedback into a quantifiable project which we can then judge the worth of starting.
+Hence, for formally solicited proposals we should opt for a structured approach to respond directly to the RFP details with the right subject matter experts and the best proposal management software.

 Unsolicited project proposals are cold deals.
 No one asks for this; still, it can provide tons of value for our business.
 These are the proposals that are thought of by a person who is submitting them and can be inspired by anything like a moment in the employee’s daily work to a casual conversation with the Customer.
 Perhaps these are called as the hardest proposals to present, as you will have to be extra credible as no one asked for the proposal.
 Hence we have to be little extra prodding.
 This means gathering more confirmations than the normal to prove the proposal’s standards.
 One should take extra care while writing to make sure that it’s more convincing.